flutter/website/animations/shared-element-transitions/index.md

 implement shared element transitions:

 [Hero](https://docs.flutter.io/flutter/widgets/Hero-class.html)
-: The "shared element" that flies from the source to the destination.
+: The "shared element" that flies from the source to the destination route.
+The Hero itself doesn't fly, it's actually the image that represents the Hero, a child of the Hero.
-  The Hero isn’t actually shared in the implementation.
+  Also, the Hero isn’t actually shared in the implementation.
   Define one Hero for the start of the transition and another for the end, and assign each the same tag.
-Flutter animates pairs of Heros with matching tags.
+Flutter animates pairs of Heroes with matching tags.

 [Inkwell](https://docs.flutter.io/flutter/material/InkWell-class.html)
-: (Optional) Specifies what happens when tapping the element.
+: (Optional) Specifies what happens when tapping the Hero.
-  For the examples in this guide, the `onTap()` method creates the new route and pushes it to the Navigator, triggering the transition.
+  The InkWell's `onTap()` method builds the new route and pushes it to the Navigator's stack.

 [Navigator](https://docs.flutter.io/flutter/widgets/Navigator-class.html)
-: The stack that manages an app’s routes.
-Pushing a route to, or popping a route from the Navigator triggers the animation.
+: The Navigator manages a stack of routes.
+Pushing a route on or popping a route from the Navigator's stack triggers the animation.

 [Route](https://docs.flutter.io/flutter/widgets/Route-class.html)
 : Specifies a screen or page.
 Most apps, beyond the most basic,